Pseudospectral phenomena and the origin of the non-Hermitian skin effect: Non-Hermitian skin effect without point-gap topology

-In general, the eigensystem has to be calculated numerically.
-However, if $t_D=0$ then the real-space Hamiltonian matrix for OBC can be brought into upper triangular form.
-If the sites are ordered as $(a_1,\cdots,a_n,b_1,\cdots,b_n)$, then the OBC Hamiltonian reads
+\js{In the case considered here, where there is a hopping $t_U$ from the lower to the upper chain but not vice versa,} the real-space Hamiltonian matrix for OBC can be brought into upper triangular form, \js{allowing for an analytical solution.} If the sites are ordered as $(a_1,\cdots,a_n,b_1,\cdots,b_n)$, then the OBC Hamiltonian reads